alrik11es/calendar/README.md

-Stupid Simple Calendar
+Stupidly Simple Calendar
 ======================

-Stupid Simple Calendar a.k.a.
+Stupidly Simple Calendar a.k.a.
 "SSC" is a PHP calendar structure generator in array, object or JSON format.

 ##Motivation